PacktWorkshops/The-Clojure-Workshop/README.md

 3. Installing Composer on [Ubuntu/Mac](https://getcomposer.org/download/), [Windows](https://getcomposer.org/Composer-Setup.exe)

 ## About The Clojure Workshop
-You already know you want to learn Clojure, and a smarter way to learn Clojure is to learn by doing.
+You already know you want to learn Clojure, and a smart way to learn Clojure is to learn by doing.
 The Clojure Workshop focuses on building up your practical skills so that you can write clean, expressive code with a language that is great for applications where concurrency and interoperability with the JVM are a priority.
 You'll learn from real examples that lead to real results.

 ## What you will learn
 * Learn about Clojure fundamentals like functional programming